Zal0/ZGB/README.md

 Now in your code:

- - Open the file ZGBMain_b.c and change the INIT_SPRITE call for your sprite for INIT_SPRITE_COLOR, like this
+ - Open the file **ZGBMain_b.c** and change the INIT_SPRITE call for your sprite for INIT_SPRITE_COLOR, like this
 ```
 void InitSprites() {
 	INIT_SPRITE_COLOR(SPRITE_PLAYER, player, 3, FRAME_16x16, 3);
 	...
 }
 ```
- - Similar to what we did with the tiles we need to declare a palette for the sprites in StateGame.c.
+ - Similar to what we did with the tiles we need to declare a palette for the sprites in **StateGame.c**.
 Do this next the background palette declaration
 ```
 #include "..\res\src\player.h"
 #include "Palette.h"